natnaelbe/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes
-## This project analyzes earthquake data and updates that data for three different sets of earthquake data.
+## This project analyzes earthquake data and updates that information for three different sets of earthquake data.